 The BeGOOD team is uniquely situated within Oxford Psychiatry and Neuroscience.
 We build collaborative research relationships with scientists and clinicians while maintaining a critical perspective and a portfolio of independent research projects.
 We have formal affiliations and conduct research and training activities, with the Oxford Uehiro Centre in the Department of Philosophy and The Oxford Ethox Centre in the Nuffield Department for Population Health.
 The BeGOOD team leads the Psy-Ethics education and training platform, which enables activities within the Oxford Health Foundation Trust and engagements with academic and health groups across Oxford.

-BeGOOD only got started in July 2015, so watch this space for news about our developments, aspirations, and accomplishments, as we grow.
+BeGOOD started in July 2015, so watch this space for news about our developments, aspirations, and accomplishments, as we grow.
 Many thanks to the Wellcome Trust for the Senior Investigator Award to Professor Ilina Singh, which launched us (2015-2020)!